 – I will always disclose or give feedback after the round is over.
 Debaters will only improve if they are given proper feedback and the opportunity to ask questions about the round.
 I want to watch and enjoy good debates, but that can only happen when debaters improve and know how to effectively articulate their arguments.

 – For UIL State, the above is not true.

 – Re-highlighted evidence can be inserted, but you must explain what you've re-highlighted and why the re-highlighting proves your argument (or disproves your opponent's argument).
 Simply inserting the re-highlighted and stating that the re-highlighting proves your argument is not sufficient.
 You must make a complete argument with the re-highlighted evidence.

 – I have witnessed more and more debaters marking multiple cards in every speech they give.
 There is nothing wrong with marking cards, but excessive marking (marking more than 3 cards in a single speech) is frustrating.
 I will ask a debater who marks more than 3 cards to send out a marked copy.
 I will also lower speaker points for such behavior.

 – Please start slow before speeding up.
 It's difficult for me to understand the first few seconds of your speech otherwise.

 – If the affirmative is going for an RVI, it needs to be the entirety of your last speech and you must prove in-round abuse.
 I won't reject arguments or the negative otherwise.

 – Just because I judge CX doesn't mean I want to watch a CX debate.
 Debate as if I'm a parent judge with no knowledge about the topic.
 This means no spreading, theory, or Kritiks.
 If you debate like it's a CX debate, I will not give you speaks higher than 28.

-– Please send cases/evidence through an email chain.
+– Please set up an email chain for the purposes of sharing evidence/cases.
 My email is above.